cabal-club/cable/readme.md

 `msg_type` MUST be set to `0`.

-A Hash Response message with `hash_count=0` indicates that a peer does not intend to return any further hashes for the given request ID (`req_id`).
+A Hash Response message with `hash_count = 0` indicates that a peer does not intend to return any further hashes for the given request ID (`req_id`).

 ##### 6.2.3.2 Post Response